-Demand Response Demand Response Required Reserve Percent of Required Actual Reserve Percent of Actual Delivery Year Nominated MW Margin Reserve Margin Margin Reserve Margin 2022/2023 8,129.7 17,990.4 45.2% 24,586.6 33.1% 2023/2024 7,478.6 17,819.3 42.0% 23,809.0 31.4% replacement transactions
+Demand Demand Response Actual Demand Response Response Required Percent of Required Reserve Percent of Actual Delivery Year Nominated MW Reserve Margin Reserve Margin Margin Reserve Margin 2022/2023 8,129.7 17,990.4 45.2% 24,586.6 33.1% 2023/2024 7,478.6 17,819.3 42.0% 23,799.1 31.4%

 PJM will dispatch demand resources by zone or subzone, or within a PAI area.
 When PJM dispatches all demand resources in multiple connecting zones, PJM further degrades the nodal design of electricity markets.
-In that case, PJM allows compliance to be measured across zones within a compliance aggregation area (CAA) or an
+In that case, PJM allows compliance to be measured across zones within a compliance aggregation area (CAA) or an Emergency Action Area (EAA).56 57 A CAA, or EAA, is an electrically connected area that has the same capacity market price.
+This changes the way CSPs dispatch resources when multiple electrically contiguous areas with the same RPM clearing prices are dispatched.
+The